LocationSt Feliu de Llobregat (Barcelona), Spain

 ClientMunicipality of Sant Feliu de Llobregat

-From the architect.
+Text description provided by the architects.
 The winning project in the competition for ideas launched for the reform and extension of the present building, the headquarters of the Xamfrà Sant Miquel Foundation, a social initiative that takes the form of a nonprofit organisation devoted to the training, social integration and integration into employment of people with slight mental deficiencies.

 The detached building is formed by two constructions: a three-storey building with square, battlemented turret (its south and west faces are listed); and the former stables, lower in height and characterised by large openings on the ground floor, formed by segmental arches, and with a small circular tower at one end.